October 6, 2023Review Recipe

 Seven-layer dip can be stored in the refrigerator for up to five days.

-Seven-layer dip contains refried beans, sour cream, guacamole, salsa, shredded cheese, green onions and black olives.
+Traditional 7-layer dip contains refried beans, sour cream, guacamole, salsa, shredded cheese, green onions, and black olives.

-More Recipes You Will Love
+More Recipes You’ll Love

-Seven Layer Dip
+7 Layer Dip

-- 16 oz can of refried beans
+- 16 ounces refried beans

-- 1.5 cups of sour cream
+- 1½ cups sour cream

 - 1 cup guacamole